alexch/codelikethis/public/lessons/www/css.md

 * CSS is constructed of **selectors** and **properties**.
 * Selectors determine where the styles are applied.
 * Properties determine what those styles are.
-* CSS begins with a selector, followed by curly brackets.
+* CSS begins with a selector, followed by curly braces.
-* Styles are declared inside the curly brackets.
+* Declare your styles inside the curly braces.

 # Examples of Selectors